matrix-org/matrix-spec-proposals/proposals/4114-matrix-as-a-password-manager.md

 spaces.
 The underlying premise of this is that if it's secure enough to handle personal communication, it should be secure enough to store passwords.
-Or put another way, if you cannot trust Matrix to store your passwords, how can you trust it to store your potentially equally sensitive private communcation?
+Or put another way, if you cannot trust Matrix to store your passwords, how can you trust it to store your potentially equally sensitive private communication?
 The truthiness of this assumption is underpinned later in this proposal by comparing the cryptographic primitives used in Matrix and Bitwarden.